 Round-trip rides with volunteering neighbors.

-The need for transportation and mobility for seniors in ubiquitous.
-Access to medical care and other health-related outings, to fresh food, and to social engagement is vital for our elders' health, especially if they are choosing to remain in their homes and need a little help.
+The need for transportation and mobility for older adults in ubiquitous.
+Access to medical care and other health-related outings, to fresh food, and for social engagement is vital for our elders' health, especially if they are choosing to remain in their homes and need a little help.
 Leveraging the community's capacity to fill this need by equipping good neighbors to share the care of our elders is a crucial solution.

 Volunteer drivers are needed for scheduled, periodic, and last-minute trips.
 And our volunteers are more than just a ride service, they are available to help with shopping lists, bring in and put away groceries, to take notes in medical appointments, and to offer an arm into or out of the car.

 - Places of worship

 Volunteers use their personal cars to pick up ambulatory members from their homes to provide transportation to and from medical appointments, grocery shopping, social events, or other errands within a reasonable distance and time commitment.